ActionsTools/docker-image-update-monitor-action/README.md

 ## Usage
 A demo is shown below.
 What you need to do is:
-- [Must] Set the image name in `env` part, currently only support public images in DockerHub.
+- [Must] Set the image name and tag (default to latest) in `env` part, currently only support public images in DockerHub.
 - [optional] Set the time interval checking the update in `on-schedule-cron` part.
 - [optional] Set the notification-related info, like email notifier in the last job.